PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/75084725-133efa00-54f0-11ea-9bde-3e49695a17d5.png)

 This happens when the GUI subsystem isn't given an opportunity to run for a long time.
-Adding a sleep to your event loop will cause one of these to pop up pretty quickly.
+Adding a sleep to your event loop will cause one of these to pop up quickly.

 We can "cheat" a little though.
 Rather than being stuck inside the GUI code, we get control back, do a little bit of work, and then jump back into the GUI code.
 If this is done quickly enough, you don't get the ugly little "not responding" window.